Michaelszeng/6.8210-Underactuated-Robotics-Notes/1) Dynamics.md

 Note: Lyapunov analysis only applies to passively dynamic systems (no external forcing).

+Note: Attractivity does not imply stability i.s.L.
+For example, a pendulum with an energy-shaping controller is attractive to the homoclinic orbit, but is not stable to any fixed point (since the pendulum can rotate infinitely on the homoclinic orbit).

 Now, stable point drawn as block dots, unstable points drawn as circles:

 <center><img src="Media/overdamped_stability.png" style="width:45%"/></center><br />